Made from a pentagon, a lovely little fold that has some charming qualities. Continue reading

-Asked by a colleague whether I still do rose folding commissions, I lied and said “sure”, realising this was the opportunity to learn something new: Working my way through Naomiki Sato’s book “Rose”, I had never tried his “Simple Rose” until this point.
+Working my way through Naomiki Sato’s book “Rose”, I had never tried his “Simple Rose” until this point.
 Continue reading

-Faced with a brief hiatus before marking became crippling, I set about to re-master the free form folding technique of the Sato Rose: I have found many guides for Naomiki Sato’s rose that do precise pre-folding, invariably I get lost or end up with a bloom that is so geometrically perfect that it is not very realistic, so went searching for a technique that allowed for natural bloom variation.
+I have found many guides for Naomiki Sato’s rose that do precise pre-folding, invariably I get lost or end up with a bloom that is so geometrically perfect that it is not very realistic, so went searching for a technique that allowed for natural bloom variation.

 Two years ago (or thereabouts) I had mastered the knack of turning a free-form Sato rose, but then lost it – not sure why.
 I mangled dozens of sheets of paper trying to get it back to no success.
 “Free form” is a term I use to describe a process that has nearly NO landmarks – you fold it to about here, then back a little and so on.
 With such a complicated fold, mistakes early ruin the later fold as they compound out of control.
 Continue reading